azure-octo/dapr-apim-demo/README.md

 ### Debugging

 Notice in each one of our API invocations we have been including the `Ocp-Apim-Trace: true` header parameter.
-APIM provides an ability to trace requests across the policy execution chain which is helps in debugging your policy.
+APIM provides an ability to trace requests across the policy execution chain which is helpful in debugging your policy.
 The response of each one fo the above invocation includes the `Ocp-Apim-Trace-Location` header parameter.
 Just paste the value of that parameter into your browser to see the full trace stack in JSON.
 The trace can get pretty long so here are few Dapr-specific snippets:

 ```json